rhaeguard/static-vs-dynamic-research-project/README.md

-# static-vs-dynamic-research-project
-"Does the type system of a programming language affect the technical debt score?"
+# Does the type system of a programming language affect the technical debt score?

+Members:
+- Kseniia Priakhina
+- Mansur Gulami